affederaffe/CustomPlatforms/README.md

 ## Controls

-Visit the Platforms Menu page ingame to do things like:
-* Change your platform for different gamemodes
+Visit the Platforms Menu page ingame to change your platform for different gamemodes
-* View the changelog
-* Always show feet, to mark the center of the room

 ## Adding More Platforms